Quick Links

 6. You can invest time in earning scholarships and make college affordable

 SAT and ACT test scores are closely tied to college scholarships.
 Some colleges give automatic scholarships tied directly to test scores.
 Preparing for tests, rather than taking tests cold, can earn your child the next level of scholarships.
 Investing time, effort, and resources in test preparation can have a huge payoff, worth tens of thousands of dollars.
-Your child doesn’t have to out-score everyone, they only need to achieve the best score they are capable of, and then find a college that values those scores.
+Your child does not have to out-score everyone, they only need to achieve the best score they are capable of, and then find a college that values those scores.
 Test preparation planned in your regular school day is like earning money for college while homeschooling.

 Learn to Avoid the 6 Limitations of the SAT and ACT

-Tests display the bell-shaped curve which can make you feel uncomfortable.
+• Tests display the bell-shaped curve which can make you feel uncomfortable.
 Remember not to compare one child against another.
 Read more about Homeschooling at Peace Inside the Bell-Shaped Curve.

-Tests measure what a child doesn’t know but are not representative of all the things your child does know.
+• Tests measure what a child doesn’t know but are not representative of all the things your child does know.
 Be gentle when discussing test results.

-Test preparation can distract parents from what is truly important for life-long success.
+• Test preparation can distract parents from what is truly important for life-long success.
 Don’t skimp on core academics or work ethic, because those are skills all adults need.

-Children with learning challenges have trouble with fill-in-the-bubble tests, which can skew test scores for an otherwise smart teenager.
+• Children with learning challenges have trouble with fill-in-the-bubble tests, which can skew test scores for an otherwise smart teenager.
 Consider getting accommodation on the SAT or ACT.

-Tests don’t measure a broad-based education or true mastery of material and may represent your child’s ability to recall on one bad day.
+• Tests don’t measure a broad-based education or true mastery of material and may represent your child’s ability to recall on one bad day.
 Be sure to use a variety of methods to evaluate your child.

 Homeschool Guide to College Entrance Tests

 Dual Enrollment (DE) is a non-test alternative.
 The college admission tests are supposed to prove a student is college ready, but not every student thrives with fill-in-the-bubble tests.
 Some colleges require an SAT or ACT test, but some accept community college success as a demonstration of college readiness.
+Check with the colleges you are hoping to apply to, to make sure they will accept dual enrollment credit.
+Also, note that some colleges place limits on how many dual enrollment credits a student is allowed to take before it jeopardizes their freshman status (and by that measure, their freshman scholarships!).

 Homeschool Guide to Test Preparation Books